Ek Hi Raasta (1993 film)

-Ek Hi Raasta (Hindi: एक ही रास्ता, Only One Way) is a 1993 Indian Hindi-language action drama film directed by Deepak Bahry about a terrorist with aspirations to rule India.
+Ek Hi Raasta is a 1993 Indian Hindi-language action drama film directed by Deepak Bahry about a terrorist with aspirations to rule India.
 The film stars Ajay Devgn, Raveena Tandon, Raza Murad and Saeed Jaffrey.

 Plot

 A terrorist named Kubla wants to rule India.
 So, he works with army officer Vikram to steal army information for him.
 However, there are others, including army trainee Karan who want to prevent this which causes problems between them.